rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 thread, which should at all times link to something to contribute to the cookbook.

-Otherwise, look for GitHub issues with the [tracking-issue] tag.
-These contain checklists of the examples we want to provide for individual crates.
+Otherwise, look for GitHub issues with the [example] tag.
 The simplest way to contribute is to claim one of these examples, and submit a PR adding it.
 If you do claim one, please leave a comment saying so, so others don't accidentally duplicate your work.

-If you have an idea for an example for a specific crate, please suggest it on those issues.
+If you have an idea for an example for a specific crate, please suggest it on the relevant [tracking issue].

 Please do not submit examples for crates not yet represented in the cookbook, unless it is part of the libz blitz crate schedule.